 Jeremie was born and raised on the East Coast of Canada.
 After discovering his passion for performance through competitive improv, he was accepted into the acting program at Ryerson Theatre School.
 Soon after, Jeremie began his career as a professional actor.
 He hosted the Gemini and Canadian Screen Award winning CBC children’s television series “ARTZOOKA!” and the National Film Board of Canada’s educational documentary series “Space School”.

 Jeremie is currently based out of Halifax, Nova Scotia where he lives with his wife Bryde and their oversized muffin of a dog, Bigby.

-For most of us the definition of success is accomplishing our goals.
+For most of us, the definition of success is accomplishing our goals.
 But often times these achievements in life are not possible without the support of others.
-In his keynote, Jeremie breaks down the importance of building community when striving for success and how vulnerability plays a vital role in building the trust needed to strengthen the foundation of support we need when trying to realize our goals.
+In his keynote, Jeremie breaks down the importance of building community when striving for success and the vital role vulnerability plays in building the trust needed to strengthen the foundation of support we need as we strive to realize our goals.

 Despite our differences, one thing we all have in common is death.
-One day or another it’s going to get each of us.
+One way or another, it’s going to get each of us.
 Jeremie has been forced to meditate on that reality and it’s had a profound effect on how he approaches life.
-In this keynote, Jeremie candidly and openly share his story about growing up with Cystic Fibrosis and how he found laughter to be key in his ability to shift his perspective from living a life as someone who is dying from a fatal disease to someone who has been given the gift of a shortened life expectancy in order to make the most of the short time.
-Yet, as he sees it, his time on this earth really isn’t that much shorter than yours… so why don’t we all try living life this way
+In this keynote, Jeremie candidly and openly shares his story about growing up with Cystic Fibrosis and how he found laughter to be key as he shifted his perspective from seeing himself as someone who is dying from a fatal disease to someone who has been given the gift of a shortened life expectancy in order to make the most of it.
+As he sees it, his time on this earth really isn’t that much shorter than yours… so why don’t we all try living life this way?